Unified Regularization of 2D Singular Integrals for Axisymmetric Galerkin BEM in Eddy-Current Evaluation: Numerical Validation of Axisymmetric Galerkin BEM

 \section{Numerical Validation of Axisymmetric Galerkin BEM}

 To evaluate the accuracy and convergence characteristics of the proposed formulation, three representative axisymmetric configurations are analyzed: a cylindrical tube, a conical tube, and a spherical shell.
 In each case, the impedance change of an axisymmetric eddy-current coil positioned in proximity to a conducting structure is computed.
-A common coil geometry is employed across all simulations (Table~\ref{tab:coil_common}).
+A common coil geometry is employed across all simulations (Table~\ref{tab:coil_common}) so that the validation of each configuration focuses solely on the boundary discretization and the proposed integration algorithms, rather than on variations in the source field.
 The coil's source potential $A_\varphi^{(e)}$ and its normal derivative are obtained through analytical expressions provided in Appendix B. Impedance variations are normalized and reported as $\Delta R/X_0$ and $\Delta X/X_0$, where $X_0=\omega L_0$ denotes the reactance of the isolated coil with self-inductance $L_0$ (Table~\ref{tab:coil_common}).

+{\revcolor The FEM reference solutions for all three validation cases were computed with COMSOL Multiphysics 6.1.
+Infinite element domains were applied to the exterior region to avoid artificial truncation of the open boundary.
+The conducting regions were meshed according to a skin-depth criterion at the highest frequency of \(100\,\mathrm{kHz}\), with approximately ten elements per skin depth in each case.
+The case-dependent FEM mesh settings, system sizes, and solution times are summarized in Table~\ref{tab:fem_reference_settings}.
+The proposed Galerkin BEM was implemented separately in Julia.
+Both the COMSOL simulations and the Julia BEM computations were performed on the same laptop equipped with an AMD Ryzen AI 9 HX 370 processor (2.0\,GHz) and 32\,GB of RAM. }